Eschatologue/CM_wiki/docs/spells/7th-level.md

 The fire damages objects in the area and ignites flammable objects that aren't being worn or carried.

-***At Higher Levels.*** When you cast this spell using a spell slot of 8th level or higher, the base damage increases by 1d6 for each slot level above 7th.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 8th level or higher, the base damage increases by 1d6 for each slot level above 7th.

 ### Divine Word
 *7th-level evocation*